On regular genus and G-degree of PL 4-manifolds with boundary: Introduction

 \section{Introduction}

 A crystallization $(\Gamma,\gamma)$ of a PL $d$-manifold is a certain type of edge colored graph which represents the manifold (cf. Subsection \ref{crystal} for details).
-The crystallization theory has begun by Pezzana who gives the existence of a crystallization for every closed connected PL $d$-manifold (see \cite{pe74}), and then for every compact PL $d$-manifold with boundary (see \cite{cg80, ga83}).
+The crystallization theory was introduced by Pezzana who gave the existence of a crystallization for every closed connected PL $d$-manifold (see \cite{pe74}).
+Later, the existence of crystallization was shown for every compact PL $d$-manifold with boundary (see \cite{cg80, ga83}).
 The term regular genus for a closed connected PL $d$-manifold which extends the notion of genus in dimension 2, has been introduced in \cite{ga81}, which is related to the existence of regular embeddings of gems of the manifold into surfaces (cf. Subsection \ref{sec:genus} for details).
 Later, in \cite{ga87}, the concept of regular genus has been extended for compact PL $d$-manifolds with boundary, for $d\geq 2$.
 The regular genus of a closed connected orientable (resp., a non-orientable) surface equals the genus (resp., half of the genus) of the surface.
+Some beautiful results on regular genus of mapping tori can be found in \cite{bb19}.
 In \cite{bc15}, the authors gave lower bound for regular genus of closed $4$-manifolds.
-In \cite{cp90}, two lower bounds for regular genus of connected compact PL $d$-manifold with boundary have been computed.
+In \cite{cp90}, two lower bounds for the regular genus of connected compact PL $d$-manifolds with boundary have been computed.
 In \cite{bm20}, we gave several lower bounds for compact $4$-manifolds with boundary.
 In \cite{ccg20}, the authors provided a lower bound for both regular genus and G-degree for compact $4$-manifolds with empty or connected boundary.
 In this article, we further improve the previous lower bounds for regular genus of compact PL $4$-manifolds with boundary which is an easy consequence of the main theorem (cf. Theorem \ref{thm:weightedgenus}).